SSJ0406/Exploring-Mental-Health-AI/README.md

 # 🧠 Exploring Mental Health

 ## 📋 Overview
 This project was part of the Kaggle Playground Series (S4E11) competition.
 The objective was to predict depression among individuals using a dataset that includes both numerical and categorical features.
+The dataset posed several challenges:

+- **Incomplete Data**: Several features had substantial missing values (e.g., Academic Pressure, Study Satisfaction, CGPA).
+- **Class Imbalance**: The dataset was heavily skewed towards non-depressed individuals (81.8% with no depression), requiring techniques like class weighting.
+- **Mixed Data Formats**: The dataset contained both classification-based (.csv) and potentially time-series data (e.g., Work/Study Hours, Financial Stress).
+- **Data Cleaning Issues**: The dataset required standardization of categorical values, handling of outliers, and dealing with inconsistent labeling.

 The analysis involved:

-- **Data Exploration:** Insights into missing values, distribution analysis, and correlation heatmaps.
+- **Data Exploration**: Identification of missing values, distribution analysis, and correlation heatmaps.
-- **Feature Engineering:** Creation of normalized features and handling categorical variables.
+- **Data Preparation**: Normalization of features and handling of categorical variables.
-- **Model Training:** Training three models with distinct strategies for handling missing values in the `sii` column.
+- **Model Training**: Comparison of different models with strategies for handling missing values and class imbalance.
-- **Visualization:** In-depth data visualizations for understanding data patterns and relationships.
+- **Visualization**: In-depth data visualizations to uncover patterns.
-- **Technologies Used:** Python, Pandas, NumPy, Scikit-learn, XGBoost, LightGBM, Matplotlib, Seaborn.
+- **Technologies Used**: Python, Pandas, NumPy, Scikit-learn, XGBoost, LightGBM, Matplotlib, Seaborn.

 ---